epsil/spotgen/README.md

 This converts `playlist1.txt`, `playlist2.txt`, `playlist3.txt` to `playlist1.spotify`, `playlist2.spotify`, `playlist3.spotify`.

-Furthermore, if your shell supports globbing, then you can recursively convert all playlists in a directory with the `**/*.txt` pattern:
+Furthermore, if the shell supports globbing, then one can recursively convert all playlists in a directory with the `**/*.txt` pattern:

     $ for f in **/*.txt; do ./spotify.js "$f" "${f%.txt}.spotify"; done